Should You Make Or Accept A Backup Offer On A Home Sale?

 What To Consider When Making A Backup Offer

 If you’re considering making a backup offer, there are some pros and cons you should think about first.

 The benefit of making a backup offer is that, if it’s accepted, you’re automatically under contract with the seller if the first buyer backs out.
 You won’t have to relist, restage and reshow.
 For the backup buyer, it means that the house won’t go back onto the market and you won’t have to fight with other bidders to put in the winning offer.

 Backup offers can also be a hindrance on your home search.
 Most home purchase contracts go on to successfully close.
 The odds are that your backup offer won’t come into play, and the time you spend waiting to find out if it will could be better spent looking for houses that don’t have any offers on them.

 If you continue house hunting while you wait for a verdict on the home you have a backup offer on, you could end up in a tricky position if you find a house you like better.
 Even if you’re able to back out of the offer, it may take some time getting your earnest money back.
 If you need that money to make another offer, you may have trouble acting fast enough to secure the home you want.

 If the primary offer does fall through and your offer goes under contract, you should also consider why the first offer didn’t work out.
-If it was issues on the buyer’s side, such as financing falling through, that’s less concerning than if the buyer backed out due to issues with the property.
+If there were issues on the buyer’s side, such as financing falling through, that’s less concerning than if the buyer backed out due to issues with the property.